Maycon1993/Devices-docs/surface/surface-it-toolkit.md

 This version of Surface IT Toolkit, released September 10, 2024, includes the following updates:

-- Added support for Wi-Fi+5G models of Surface Pro 11th Edition, Qualcomm processor and Wi-Fi+5G models of Surface Pro 10 for Business
+- Added support for Wi-Fi+5G models of Surface Pro (11th Edition) and Wi-Fi+5G models of Surface Pro 10 for Business
 - Improved accessibility options

 ### Version 1.186.139